- Best corner TV mount

 Like the other mounts, this can articulate, swivel, tilt, collapse, and extend with great ease.

-We are quite impressed with the overall compatibility and stability for the price while found to be compatible with a range of TV brands and VESA patterns.
+We are quite impressed with the overall compatibility and stability for the price while being found to be compatible with a range of television brands and VESA patterns.

 The VESA pattern compatibility ranges from 100x100mm to 800x400mm.